juni2k/mp3dir/README.md

 # mp3dir

-mp3dir is a zero-configuration tool for creating a lossy copy of a music folder containing lossless music.
+mp3dir is a zero-configuration tool for creating a strictly lossy copy of a music folder.

 ## Example